lwindolf/lzone-cheat-sheets/Cheat Sheets/DevOps Methods/Boot Camp.md

-Having a DevOps boot camp is a good way to introduce and scale DevOps practices in a large organization.
+Having a DevOps boot camp is a good way to introduce and scale DevOps practices in a large organization (>100 developers).

 ## Background